openharmony/arkcompiler_runtime_core/docs/assembly_format.md

 ## Introduction

 This document describes assembly file format for Panda platform.
-Assembly files are human-readable and human-writable plain text files.
-These files are supposed to be fed to the Panda assembler, a dedicated tool that translates them to binary files that can be executed by the Panda virtual machine.
-Please note that this document does not describe the bytecode instructions supported by the Panda virtual machine, refer to the [Bytecode ISA Specification](../isa/isa.yaml) instead.
+Assembly files are human-readable and human-writeable plain text files, they are supposed to be fed to the Panda assembler, a dedicated tool that translates them to binary files that can be executed by the Panda virtual machine.
+Please note that this document does not describe bytecode instructions supported by the Panda virtual machine, refer to the [Bytecode ISA Specification](isa/isa.yaml) instead.
 This document does not specify the binary format of executables supported by the Panda virtual machine, please refer to the [Binary Format Specification](file_format.md) instead.

 ### Requirements

 Panda as a platform is multilingual and flexible by design:

-* Panda Assembly should not "favor" by any means any existing programming language that is (or intended to be) supported by the platform.
-Instead, Panda Assembly can be thought as a separate close-to-byte-code language with a minimal feature set.
+* Panda assembly should not "favor" by any means any existing programming language that is (or intended to be) supported by the platform.
+Instead, Panda assembly can be thought as a separate close-to-byte-code language with a minimal feature set.
 All language-specific "traits" that should be supported to generate valid executable binaries with respect to the higher-level semantics should be implemented via metadata annotations (see below).
-* Panda Assembly should not focus on a certain programming paradigm.
-For example, concepts such as "class", "object", and "method" should not be enforced at the assembly language level because a language that does not implement classic OOP might be supported.
+* Panda assembly should not focus on a certain programming paradigm.
+E.g. we should not enforce concepts of "class", "object", "method" at the assembly language level because we might support a language which does not implement classic OOP at all.
 * When Panda assembler generates a binary executable file, it is not expected to check for language semantics.
-This responsibility is delegated to "source to binaries" compilers and runtime.
+This responsibility is delegate to "source to binaries" compilers and runtime.
-* Panda assembler should not impose any limitations on the quantity and internal structure of source code files written in Panda Assembly language.
-It should process as many input source code files as the developer specifies.
+* Panda assembler should not impose any limitation of quantity and internal structure of source code files writtebn in Panda assembly language.
+Assembler should process as many input source code files as the developer specifies.
 * Panda assembler should not follow any implicit conventions about the name of the entry point.

 ## Comments